Telefonica/prom-aggregation-gateway/CONTRIBUTING.md

 curl -H "User-Agent: Prometheus/1.0" http://127.0.0.1:8080/metrics
 ```

 Returns the same as above.
-But if executed again, the `gauge` metrics are cleared:
+But if executed again, `gauge` metrics are cleared:

 ```
 # TYPE some_metric untyped